meshpro/optimesh/README.md

 ![disk-step0](https://nschloe.github.io/optimesh/disk-step0.png)

 The following examples show the various algorithms at work, all starting from the same randomly generated disk mesh above.
-The cell coloring indicates quality; dark blue is bad, yellow is good.
+The cell coloring indicates quality; dark green is bad, yellow is good.